Palestinians call for evacuating Gaza's largest hospital as Israel and Hamas battle just outside

 For days, the Israeli army has encircled Shifa Hospital, determined to seize the facility it says Hamas hides in, and beneath, to use civilians as shields for its main command base.

 Hospital staff and Hamas deny the claim.
-Meanwhile, hundreds of patients, staff and displaced people are trapped inside, with supplies dwindling and without electricity to run incubators and other life-saving equipment.
-With refrigeration out for days, staff on Tuesday were digging a mass grave in the yard for more than 120 bodies in the morgue, health officials said.
+Meanwhile, hundreds of patients, staff and displaced people were trapped inside, with supplies dwindling and no electricity to run incubators and other life-saving equipment.
+With refrigeration out for days, morgue staff on Tuesday dug a mass grave in the yard for more than 120 bodies, officials said.

 Israel has vowed to crush Hamas rule in Gaza after the militants' Oct.
-7 surprise attack into Israel in which they killed some 1,200 people and dragged roughly 240 hostages back to Gaza.
+7 attack into Israel in which they killed some 1,200 people and took roughly 240 hostages.
 But even as its troops control more of a devastated north Gaza, the Israeli government has acknowledged it doesn't know what it will do with the territory after Hamas' defeat.

-The onslaught – one of the world's deadliest and most intense bombardments this century -- has been disastrous for Gaza’s 2.3 million Palestinians.
+The onslaught – one of the most intense bombardments so far this century -- has been disastrous for Gaza’s 2.3 million Palestinians.

-More than 11,000 people, two-thirds of them women and minors, have been killed, according to the Health Ministry of the Hamas-run territory — which has been unable to update its figures since Friday, citing the difficulty of collecting information.
+More than 11,200 people, two-thirds of them women and minors, have been killed in Gaza, according to the Palestinian Health Ministry in Ramallah.
 About 2,700 people have been reported missing.
 The ministry's count does not differentiate between civilian and militant deaths.

 Almost the entire population of Gaza has squeezed into the southern two-thirds of the tiny territory, where conditions have been deteriorating even as bombardment there continues.
-About 200,000 fled the north in recent days amid the intensifying fighting, the U.N. humanitarian office said Tuesday.
-Tens of thousands are believed to remain in the north.
+About 200,000 fled the north in recent days, the U.N. said Tuesday, but tens of thousands are believed to remain.

-Hamas released a video late Monday showing one of the hostages, who identifies herself as 19-year-old Noa Marciano, before and after she was killed in what Hamas said was an Israeli strike.
+Hamas released a video late Monday showing one of the hostages, 19-year-old Noa Marciano, before and after she was killed in what Hamas said was an Israeli strike.
 The military later declared her a fallen soldier, without identifying a cause of death.

 She is the first hostage confirmed to have died in captivity.
 Four were released by Hamas and a fifth was rescued by Israeli forces.